curblr/curblr-spec/Rule.md

 Please use the Github issue tracker to suggest additional values.

 # Examples
-### Simple restriction: no parking
+### Simple regulation: no parking
-Defines a No Parking restriction that applies to all road users.
+Defines a No Parking regulation that applies to all road users.
 Standing and loading may or may not be permitted.
 ```json
 {
   "rule": {